rxmlp/Gos/README.md

-# Obtainium for "essential" apps.
+# Gos
+Setup files I use for fresh GrapheneOS